Asbury Harpending: Career

 Harpending made his early fortune mining in California and in Mexico prior to the American Civil War.

-In 1861, he joined in a conspiracy to seize San Francisco and create a "Pacific Republic" in California and Oregon, but the movement failed because of the loyalty and precautions of Colonel (Brevet Brigadier General) Albert Sidney Johnston.
+In 1861, he led a conspiracy to seize San Francisco and create a "Pacific Republic" in California and Oregon, but the movement failed because of the attentions of customs officials.
 Later, in 1863, after traveling secretly to Richmond, Virginia, Harpending obtained a letter of marque and returned to join with other California members of the Knights of the Golden Circle in San Francisco to outfit the schooner J. M. Chapman, as a Confederate privateer in San Francisco Bay.
 Their object was to raid commerce on the Pacific coast to capture and carry gold and silver shipments back to support the Confederacy.
 Their attempt was detected and they were seized on the night of their intended departure by the USS Cyane, revenue officers and San Francisco police.
 The conspirators were tried and each found guilty of treason.
 Harpending and the other leaders were each sentenced to ten years in prison confined at Alcatraz.
 A few months later, President Lincoln issued an amnesty proclamation granting full pardon to all political prisoners upon the condition that they take and keep the oath of allegiance.
 Harpending was given his freedom in February 1864.

 By the end of the war he was involved in mining, real estate and railroads, and founded the town of Havilah, California, which became a boom town in 1865.
 After he was involved in the Diamond hoax of 1872, he sold out in California and retired to Kentucky.
 After a few years, he moved to New York City and became involved in investment and speculation on Wall Street.
 In 1913, Harpending published his biography, The Great Diamond Hoax and Other Stirring Episodes in the Life of Asbury Harpending - An Epic of Early California.